Click on a logo to obtain more information about the participating organisation and their role in the project.

 DAFNI participates in the replication activities.
 It supports the development of a replication plan for the two Greek islands of Skopelos and Lefkada and contributes to the assessment of the replication potential of the project results in Ionian and Sporades Greek archipelagos.
 As part of the communication and dissemination activities, DAFNI shares key results with its network of EU islands.

 EMEC is the world’s only accredited wave and tidal test centre for marine renewable energy, suitable for testing multiple grid-connected devices simultaneously through pre-consented and cost-minimising test and demonstration facilities.
 EMEC’s wider energy activities also focuses on green hydrogen, battery storage, integrated energy systems as well as international consultancy activity and research services.
 EMEC has lead on various EU funded projects including BIGHIT, OCTARRAY and InToTidal.

 EMEC oversees the replication activities aiming at replicating the results to the widest possible adopters targeting follower islands and archipelagos.
 EMEC is also involved in technical tasks such as the deployment of hydrogen-based storage and big data management.
-EMEC is also involved in technical tasks such as the deployment of hydrogen-based storage and big data management as well as contributing to the drafting of guidelines on gender dimension and supports the communication and dissemination of results towards stakeholders of EU islands.
+Additionally EMEC contributes to the drafting of guidelines on gender dimension and supports the communication and dissemination of results towards stakeholders of EU islands.

 The Charles Clouston Building, ORIC, Back Road, KW16 3AW Stromness (Scotland)